10 Best State Park Campgrounds For Big Rigs

 Fort Stevens is a 42,000-acre park on the Northern Oregon Coast that offers a wide range of different activities.
 Because it covers such a large area, this park has a little bit of everything!
 Campers can go swimming, explore the nearby beaches, hike, bike, fish, or explore the museums and historical sites of this former military fort.

 This park offers 36 full hookup pull-through sites.
 Many of the driveways are as long as 61 feet, and can easily accommodate big rigs that are 40+ feet long.
-It is highly rated on Campground Reviews with an excellent 8.3 average rating.
+It is highly rated on RV LIFE Campgrounds with an excellent 8.3 average rating.

 2. Kodachrome Basin State Park, Utah